hasii2011/versionoverlord/README.md

 VersionOverlord means to handle this problem by providing a set of Python command line scripts to automate updating the first three of the above dependency specification locations

+* versionoverlord           -- lists all the commands and their short names
 * querySlugs                    -- queries repositories for their latest release version
 * createSpecification      -- creates a dependency specification for a project
 * updateDependencies  -- updates the supported dependency locations using the generated specification
+* draftRelease                  -- This command creates draft release in the appropriate repository.
+You must provide a repository slug
+* bumpVersion                -- Bump version looks for file in `src/<moduleName>/_version.py`.
+It echoes it to stdout and asks the developer to provide an updated value.

+* pickDependencies
+    * Reads pyproject.toml and picks the dependencies from the `dependencies` section.
+    * It displays them in an editor.
+    * The developer removes dependencies he/she does not want to update.
+    * This command updates the dependency csv file in the same format as the `createSpecification` command.
+    * It then invokes the `updateDependencies` command to update the files.
+Unlike `createSpecification`, pickDependencies queries pypi to get the module versions